Vapok/AdventureBackpacks/README.md

 </div>

-*Translations can be customized or added in the `Translations/` folder inside your AdventureBackpacks mod directory (`BepInEx/plugins/Vapok-AdventureBackpacks/Translations/`).*
+*Translations can be customized or added in the `Translations/` folder inside your AdventureBackpacks mod directory (`BepInEx/plugins/Vapok-AdventureBackpacks/Translations/`).
+Some translations updated by AI.
+Please let me know if you find any issues with the translations.*

 ---